 The Better Business Bureau on the web gives advice on recognizing work at home scams.
 You can find work at home scams but there are many that are not.
-It can be very helpful for you to consult the Better Business Bureau on the Internet.
-Granted, this is for their status of a business and recognizing work at home scams.
+As such, it can be very helpful for you to consult the Better Business Bureau on the Internet.

 These people need to be aware of recognizing work at home scams.
 This includes the elderly, the disabled, stay-at-home moms and students.
 These people are hoping they will earn some money from home.

 Then again, they include vitamin sales, telemarketing of books and auto dialing machines, videotapes and seminars.
 As you can see, they have the tools and experience recognizing work at home scams.

 Also, they usually say you only have do put in short hours doing little work.
-You have to complete the project per the company’s instructions.
-Then you find you pay for your materials with the assembly of products at home.
+Furthermore, you have to complete the project per the company’s instructions.
+Then, you find you pay for your materials with the assembly of products at home.

 It has happened that the finished product was sent to be checked.
 Later, they return it saying it does not meet their standard.
 This has been reported and then you have done nothing but waste your money and time.

 The U.S. Post Office regularly investigates such schemes.
 Being investigated and/or possibly prosecuted is not a risk you want to take if you are involved in one of these scams.

 They reach thousands of people on their keyboard in an instant for free.
-There have been ads promoting chain letters and pyramid schemes disguised as great offers.
+In particular, there have been ads promoting chain letters and pyramid schemes disguised as great offers.

 You will want to ignore this!
 Although these scams happen, do not let this information keep you from starting a home business.